mriusero/GenAI-quantum-insight/README.md

 ![Quantum Insights](src/app/layout/images/chat.png)

 > For the moment, you have to use your proper 'Pro Hugging Face API Key' to run the application.
-> You can get one by signing up on the Hugging Face website, the key should be placed in the `src/app/.env` file.
+> You can get one by signing up on the Hugging Face website, the key should be placed in a `src/app/.env` file.

 > Project is still in development, stay tuned for the next updates ! 😉
 ---